Sitecore/Sitecore.Demo.Edge/docs/docker.md

       ```

    6. In the left tab group, navigate to the "General" tab.
-   7. Ensure that the "Use Docker Compose V2" option is not checked.
+   7. Ensure that the "Use Docker Compose V2" option is checked.
    8. Click the "Apply & Restart" button to restart your Windows Docker engine.

 ### Environment Initialization